 The 2015 Top 100 Tools for Learning list is shown in the right hand column.
-Follow the links to find out more about each of the tools in their entries in the C4LPT Directory of Learning & Performance Tools & Services.
+Follow the links to find out more about each of the tools.
 A categorised list of the tools appears in the Best of Breed 2015.

 Here is a summary of the movers and shakers on the list, but you can find a more detailed analysis in a post on Jane Hart’s blog, 10 trends for workplace learning (from the Top 100 Tools for Learning 2015).